 Satan not only got himself and one-third of the angels to attack God, if I read the scriptures right, he is going to try again, which lets you know his presumption has not yet been deflated.
 We have to consider him in everything that pertains to life and salvation, because he is there.
 He is a reality.
 He is not a figment of men's imagination.
 He is a reality, and he is constantly affecting and manipulating people to do what he can to destroy them individually, or destroy God's purpose.

 I brought up this subject because I think we are seeing elements of this in the greater Church of God.
 I think you will be able to relate to what I am going to tell you right now.
 There are elements of presumption out there that frighten me.
-If there is not a change of the kind of things these people are saying or doing, these things are either going to lead to their destruction, or they are going to increase divisiveness within the church, and I hate to see that happen.
+If there is not a change in the kind of things these people are saying or doing, these things are either going to lead to their destruction, or they are going to increase divisiveness within the church, and I hate to see that happen.
 You will be able to relate to these without me even giving you a name.

 There is one man out there who is loudly proclaiming rash prophecy, claiming that he and his wife, whom he appointed, are the Two Witnesses.
 He said that he has asked God to give him proof of his claim by executing three fellow ministers, which he then named in his prophecy.